 - Stability of actives under real manufacturing and storage conditions

-This is why some sugar-free gummies feel great when they’re fresh, then disappoint after a few months on the shelf or in a hot delivery truck.
+That's why some sugar-free gummies feel great fresh but disappoint after months on the shelf or in a hot delivery truck.

-People love debating which sweetener is “best.”
-Manufacturing reality: the sweetener name matters less than how the entire system behaves together.
-What separates a stable sugar-free gummy from a fragile one is the solids architecture-the way sweeteners, bulking agents, and the gelling system interact to lock in texture and manage water.
+There's endless debate about which sweetener is "best."
+But here's the manufacturing reality: the sweetener name matters less than how the entire system behaves together.
+What separates a stable sugar-free gummy from a fragile one is the solids architecture — the way sweeteners, bulking agents, and the gelling system interact to lock in texture and manage water.

-Depending on the approach, sugar-free gummy systems may be more prone to:
+Depending on the approach, sugar-free gummy systems tend to be more prone to:

 - Moisture migration (leading to tackiness or “wet” surfaces)